foundObjects/apt-proxy-probe.sh/README.md

 # apt-proxy-probe.sh
-apt-proxy-probe.sh is a simple proxy probe script for APT, given a plaintext list of proxy service URLs (`/etc/apt/proxies.list`) the script probes for available proxies at APT runtime and uses the first found.
+apt-proxy-probe.sh is a simple proxy probe script for APT.
+Given a plaintext list of proxy service URLs in `/etc/apt/proxies.list` the script probes for available proxies at APT runtime and uses the first found.
 If no configured proxy is available the probe script allows APT to transparently fall back to a direct connection to the package repository.